These are 10 of the best books about Japan that are worth reading if you plan to visit or are just interested in Japan life in general.

 This list could easily be ’50 books to read’ as there are so many to recommend.

-However this post is generally for those interested in travelling to Japan and just want a few books to read to get a better insight before going, or read while in the country.
+However, this post is generally for those interested in travelling to Japan and just want a few books to read to get a better insight before going or read while in the country.

 Some of these are what I regard as the best books about Japanese culture and Japanese history, to learn more about the country.

-They also cover modern day life and everything in-between.
+They also cover modern-day life and everything in-between.

 I hope you find a book that you will like to read!

-The descriptions used are part mine about why I loved the book, and part taken from the description on the book itself to give you a full idea of what it’s about.
+The descriptions used are part mine about why I loved the book, and part is taken from the description on the book itself to give you a full idea of what it’s about.

 There are also links (affiliate) to Amazon where you can get them to read if you want.